prowler-cloud/prowler/CONTRIBUTING.md

 # Do you want to learn on how to...

-- Contributing with your code or fixes to Prowler
+- Contribute with your code or fixes to Prowler
 - Create a new check for a Provider
 - Create a new security compliance framework
 - Add a custom output format